Port Hope Conversion Facility

 The CNSC is committed to protecting the safety of people and the environment.
 Click below for current environmental and safety performance data for Cameco’s Port Hope Conversion Facility.

-Operating Performance of the Port Hope Uranium Conversion Facility
+Operating Performance of the Port Hope Conversion Facility

-The CNSC produces an annual report on the performance of uranium fuel cycle and processing facilities, which includes the Port Hope Uranium Conversion Facility.
+The CNSC produces an annual report on the performance of uranium fuel cycle and processing facilities, which includes the PHCF.
 The report provides information on events, facility modifications, and areas of increased regulatory focus.
 It also tracks data on:

 - public and worker radiation dose